rstacruz/bootstrap-practices/Readme.md

 Bootstrap's modules were made to be completely separate: grids, icons, components, JS components.
 This means you can mix and match them:
 [#](#bootstraps-modularity)

-  * You can use Bootstrap for grids, but not its CSS components.
   * You don't need to use all the CSS components.
   * You can use different icons.
   * You can use a different grid system.